hammadtq/KyberNetwork-thegraph/README.md

 The subgraph can easily be extended to other Kyber reserve types once a [issue]( https://github.com/graphprotocol/support/issues/33) with thegraph gets resolved!

 The information gathered by this subgraph is now being used in a live website called [dSwaps.com](http://dswaps.com)

+You can also add these stats and other useful information from Kyber by using API endpoints given [here](https://thegraph.com/explorer/subgraph/hammadtq/kybernetwork).